 Would you like more general information about studying in Germany and how to apply?

-Trier University use Uni-assist ("Arbeits- und Servicestelle für ausländische Studienbewerbung").
+Trier University does not cooperate with Uni-assist ("Arbeits- und Servicestelle für ausländische Studienbewerbung").
 An application via Uni-assist to study at Trier University is therefore neither necessary nor possible!

 The APS is a service agency of the Cultural Department of the German Embassy in cooperation with the German Academic Exchange Service (DAAD).
-It checks the validity of the submitted documents as stipulated in the evaluation proposals of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany and conducts interviews with the applicants.
+It checks the validity of the submitted documents according the Standing Conference of the Ministers of Education and Cultural Affairs in the Federal Republic of Germany and conducts interviews with the applicants.
 The German Embassy only issues study visas to applicants with the APS seal of approval.
-Currently, there are academic examination centres in China and Vietnam.
+Currently, there are academic examination centres in China, Vietnam and India.

-Trier University accepts applicants from China and Vietnam only if the applicants enclose an APS certificate with their application for admission!
+Trier University accepts applicants from China, Vietnam and India only, if the applicants enclose an APS certificate with their application documents!

-Further information on how to obtain this certificate can be found on the respective pages of the Academic Evaluation Centres.
+Further information on how to obtain the APS certificate can be found on the respective pages of the Academic Evaluation Centres.

 For degree programmes with open admissions (Bachelor, Master, State Examination), international applicants apply directly to Trier University online via the application portal PORTA.